Azathothas/Stars/README.md

 - [Th0h0/autossrf](https://github.com/Th0h0/autossrf) – Smart context-based SSRF vulnerability scanner.
 - [TheCaduceus/tg-upload](https://github.com/TheCaduceus/tg-upload) – An open-source Python program or a CLI Tool to upload/download files/folders to/from Telegram effortlessly.
 - [ThePorgs/Exegol](https://github.com/ThePorgs/Exegol) – Fully featured and community-driven hacking environment
-- [ThioJoe/Auto-Synced-Translated-Dubs](https://github.com/ThioJoe/Auto-Synced-Translated-Dubs) – Automatically translates the text of a video based on a subtitle file, and also uses AI voice to dub the video, and synced using the subtitle's timings
+- [ThioJoe/Auto-Synced-Translated-Dubs](https://github.com/ThioJoe/Auto-Synced-Translated-Dubs) – Automatically translates the text of a video based on a subtitle file, and then uses AI voice services to create a new dubbed & translated audio track where the speech is synced using the subtitle's timings.
 - [Tw1sm/RITM](https://github.com/Tw1sm/RITM) – Roast in the Middle
 - [Twingate-Labs/Twingate-CLI](https://github.com/Twingate-Labs/Twingate-CLI)
 - [UndeadSec/SwaggerSpy](https://github.com/UndeadSec/SwaggerSpy) – Automated OSINT on SwaggerHub